About the SARTAC Advisory Board

 I love working out, driving golf-carts, watching football, camping, listening to music, and hanging out with family.

 I have a lifelong developmental disability.
 I worked in the developmental disability community in Washington State for my career.
 I have spent 15 years working in the advocacy arena teaching self advocacy skills and doing statewide legislative advocacy.
-I currently work for the Washington State Developmental Disabilities Council.
-One of my roles is to co-coordinate and support the activities of the Equal Partners Interstate Congress (EPIC) a Project of National Significance grant.
-I am also very involved in Allies in Advocacy.
-This group is responsible for writing “A Proclamation for the Dignity and Rights of All Human Beings”.

 I am a Master of Public Policy student at the Heller School for Social Policy and Management at Brandeis University.
-I am the Regional Policy Analyst for the Autistic Self Advocacy Network, where I build liaisons with local nonprofits and government agencies to advance disability rights, create disability-centric policy briefs, and approache policymakers to adopt laws that benefit the autistic community and people with disabilities generally.
+I am the Regional Policy Analyst for the Autistic Self Advocacy Network, where I build liaisons with local nonprofits and government agencies to advance disability rights, create disability-centric policy briefs, and approach policymakers to adopt laws that benefit the autistic community and people with disabilities generally.

 I do a lot of different stuff like talking to Legislatures about different stuff like ACA which is Health Care for all and maybe others that is important to everyone.

 My name is Jeiri Flores (pronounced Jay-ree) and I am from Rochester, New York.
 I live self advocacy.
 I am on committees, I volunteer at different events, and I also teach others how to be self advocates.
-I eat, sleep and breathe self advocacy honestly but what I do for self advocacy on a more consist bases is present; I share my lived experience often with professionals and or students.
-I also serve on committees and consult.

 I SPEAK up about my needs and wants and in groups to help each other for self advocate.

 I would like to start or work in self-advocates to grow people up and homeless people with mentally and physical disabilities too.
-I like to work my job skills to make my career going better.
-I would like to see more helpful materials for disabilities people.
-I love to help people and impact lives.
-I love to start a career and life skills center.

 I was born in Baltimore, MD and grew up in Brown Town, MD until I was about 10 years old.
 Then I moved into Washington, DC and I have lived there ever since.
 I am involved in a grant from the DOJ called Project Peer which focuses on women with disabilities and sexual and physical violence issues.
-I am the past Co-President of Project ACTION! and now I am serving as Co-Treasure of Project ACTION!
-I provide education to law students and medical students with another Project ACTION! member about how to work with people with disabilities.
-I am a member of the Shared Horizons Board which is an organization created out of a Class Action lawsuit closing a local institution and a Trust was developed for those clients.